The WIC program provides nutrition assistance and support to pregnant and breastfeeding women and families with children from birth to five years old.

 Obesity is a common nutritional concern among low-income preschool children, one of the WIC program target populations.

-WIC Fit Activity Guide provides physical activity lesson plans, handouts for each lesson and a resource section By involving parents and caregivers of children in helping with the lessons, we hope to encourage continued participation in the activities at home.
+WIC Fit Activity Guide provides physical activity lesson plans, handouts for each lesson and a resource section by involving parents and caregivers of children.
+In helping with the lessons, we hope to encourage continued participation in the activities at home.

 WIC Farmers Market Nutrition Program

 Since 1992, the WIC Farmers Market Nutrition Program has promoted local farmers markets and helped bring locally grown fresh fruits and vegetables into the homes of WIC participants.
 Each summer, local health departments issue vouchers worth $20 to eligible WIC recipients for the purchase of locally grown fruits, vegetables and fresh-cut herbs.
-Eighty
+Ninety

 Eligible farmers market food